erikespana/cascade-server-web-services/my-php-cascade-ws-ns-examples/bulk-change-custom/README.md

 **01_copyContentType.php**

-Clones a content type and its related configuraton set and assigns the copied content type to the copied configuration set.
+Clones a content type and its related configuraton set, then connects the copied content type and configuration set.

 ### Tested with
 - Cascade Server 7.12.4